jjmontesl/cubetl/README.md

   * SQL-to-OLAP schema generator
   * Cubes OLAP Server model export
   * SDMX and PC-Axis read support
-* Support for text templating, GeoIP, network queries.
+* Text templating, GeoIP, HTTP requests...
-* Insert / upsert for memory and SQL tables and OLAP entities.
+* Insert / upsert for memory tables, SQL tables and OLAP entities.
 * Extensible
 * Caching

+It provides out-of-the-box components that handle common data formats and it also includes SQL and OLAP modules that understand SQL and OLAP schemas and map data across them.
+This allows CubETL to insert OLAP facts across multiple tables in a single store operation, while automatically performing (and caching) the appropriate lookups.

+CubETL can also inspect an existing relational database and generate an OLAP schema, and the other way around.
+It can also produce configuration for Databrewery Cubes Server.
+All together it allows for a quick analytical inspection of an arbitrary database (see the examples below).

-**Note**: This project is in alpha stage and is tested in few environments.
+**Note**: This project is in development stage and is tested in few environments.
 Documentation is incomplete.
 You will hit issues.
 Please use the issue tracker for bugs, questions, suggestions and contributions.